-All students must report any break in coverage or change in health insurance to the Associate Dean for Student Affairs during their first two (2) years.
-COM students must report any break in coverage or change in health insurance to the Department of Clinical Education during the third and fourth years.
+All students must report any break in coverage or change in health insurance to the Associate Dean for Student Affairs while attending classes on campus.
+COM students must report any break in coverage or change in health insurance to Clinical Education during the third and fourth years.
+For more information, please see the Admissions Policy.